jameshyojaelee/scPerturb-CMap/docs/explainability.md

 ---

+> **Metric sign convention:** the DualEncoder metric model is trained on *negated* LINCS signatures.
+> At inference time we negate library vectors before embedding them so lower scores still correspond
+> to stronger predicted inversions.
+If you fine-tune a model without negation, remove that flip in
+> `api.score._metric_scores` to keep the sign convention consistent.

 ## Features

 ### 1. SHAP-Like Gene Contributions

-**What it does:** Decomposes the overall connectivity score into individual gene contributions, similar to SHAP (SHapley Additive exPlanations) values.
+**What it does:** Decomposes the overall connectivity score into individual gene contributions, matched to the exact scoring path (cosine-only, blended cosine+GSEA, or the DualEncoder metric).

 **Output:**
-- Each gene gets a contribution score representing its impact on the ranking
+- Genes are aligned to the same sorted order used during scoring (pivoted library genes).
+- Contributions are computed with the same similarity as ranking: cosine + GSEA (baseline) or DualEncoder gradients (metric).
-- Contributions sum to approximate the total connectivity score
+- Contributions sum to the reported score (when `target_score` is provided).
-- Positive contributions = beneficial gene inversion
-- Negative contributions = poor alignment or off-target effects
+- Negative values **lower** the score (better rank); positive values raise it.

 **Example:**
 ```python